Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 With the Third-party Auditing deployment mode, the service operator obtains signatures from a lightweight third-party auditor attesting to the fact that the service operator is constructing the tree correctly.
-These signatures are provided to users along with the results of their queries.
+These signatures are provided to users along with the responses for their queries.

 The third-party auditor is expected to run asynchronously, downloading and authenticating a log's contents in the background, so as not to become a